yucodev/archie_bot/README.md

 ### Who is Archie?
 Archie is our official and main CAD discord bot.
 It will be created using GitHub.
 ### How it will be programmed?
-Archie will be programmed in python because it's easier than C++ and more effective than javascrtipt.
+Archie will be programmed in python because it's easier than C++ and more effective than javascript.
 ### Which file sould be use?
 archie-official.py
 ### Tips